michelle-miller/assistant-icp/dialog-methods.md

 The `(60*60*1000L)` value represents an hour in milliseconds.
 This expression adds 3 hours to the current time.
 It then recalculates the time from a UTC time zone to EST time zone by subtracting 5 hours from it.
 It also reformats the date values to include hours and minutes AM or PM.

 ## Numbers
-{: #numbers}
+{: #dialog-methods-numbers}

 These methods help you get and reformat number values.

-For information about system entities that can recognize and extract numbers from user input, see [@sys-number entity](/docs/services/assistant-icp/system-entities.html#sys-number).
+For information about system entities that can recognize and extract numbers from user input, see [@sys-number entity](system-entities.html#sys-number).

 If you want the service to recognize specific number formats in user input, such as order number references, consider creating a pattern entity to capture it.
-See [Creating entities](/docs/services/assistant-icp/entities.html#creating-entities) for more details.
+See [Creating entities](entities.html#creating-entities) for more details.

-If you want to change the decimal placement for a number, to reformat a number as a currency value, for example, see the [String format() method](/docs/services/assistant-icp/dialog-methods.html#java.lang.String).
+If you want to change the decimal placement for a number, to reformat a number as a currency value, for example, see the [String format() method](#dialog-methods-java.lang.String).

 ### toDouble()